-The University of Texas at Dallas is seeking applicants for a Graduate Assistant of Competitive Sports for the 2017-2018 academic year.
-This position will report to the Assistant Director of Competitive Sports and will provide daily operational support to both the intramural and club sport programs.
+The University of Texas at Dallas is seeking applicants for a Graduate Assistant of Competitive Sports for the 2019-2020 academic year.
+This position will report to the Assistant Director of Competitive Sports and will provide daily operational support to both the intramural and club sports programs.
 The opportunity will provide the student with a comprehensive and engaging experience to further enhance their career and professional development.

-Shared organization of intramural leagues and events (1-3 per semester), including marketing, staff training, game schedules, and assessment.
+Shared organization of intramural leagues and events, including marketing, schedules, and assessment.

-Administration and advising of club sports including club travel and home activities, club leadership development, promotion, and equipment inventory.
+Administration and advising of club sports including club travel and home activities, club leadership development, promotion, and records.

-Recruit, hire, train, supervise, schedule, and evaluate supervisor and officiating student employees.
+Recruit, hire, train, supervise, schedule, and evaluate officiating student employees.

 Lead and/or assist program area trainings and meetings:

 Club Sports Officer Fall and Spring Trainings, Coach Training, and Leadership Meetings.

 Provide ongoing evaluation and recommendations for Competitive Sports.

 Assist in the purchase, inventory, and maintenance of program equipment.